botond0401/DS_MSC_Stats/README.md

 ## Exercises

-The `Exercises` folder contains various homework assignments and the take-home exam.
-I solved the homework assignments using Python. 🐍\
+The `Exercises` folder contains various homework assignments and the take-home exam.\
-Below are the subfolders:
+I solved the homework assignments using Python. 🐍

 ### EX2
 - This folder contains exercises for the second assignment.